NguyenDucThang1903/Essential-Food-Price-Forecasting-in-Australia-A-Comparative-Analysis-/README.md

 ## Recognition

-The project methodology has been reviewed by faculty members from the Department of Finance and acknowledged for its innovative approach to market intelligence.
+The project methodology has been reviewed by faculty members from the Department of Mathematics from Swinburne University of Technology and acknowledged for its innovative approach to market intelligence.

----

-*This project demonstrates the intersection of data analytics, financial modeling, and strategic business insights—core competencies valued in PwC's